rishita3003/Hadoop-Database-Project/README.md

 start-all.sh
 ```

-5. run the command to check status of the hadoop cluster:
+5. Run the command to check status of the hadoop cluster:

 ```bash
 jps